 White-Rodgers uses a Robot Alert notification list to make sure someone sees important messages.
 Four senior developers provide on-call support, each the primary contact one week per month, on a rotating basis.
 Robot Alert is configured to page the first person on the list up to three times at ten minute intervals, then repeat with the next person on the list.
 The paging continues until someone responds or acknowledges the message, ensuring that messages are not missed.

 White-Rodgers used Robot Network to configure a central monitoring facility for both IBM i systems.
-This allows them to use one copy of Robot Alert to handle pages for problems on both systems.
+This allows them to use one copy of Robot Alert to handle notifications for problems on both systems.

 White-Rodgers completed the initial phase of the automation project in time to meet their deadline.
 Computer room staffing was reduced to three operators providing support 13 hours a day, 5 days a week.
 This resulted in an initial ROI of 242 percent.
 No significant scheduling or work management issues arose in the months following the implementation.